gskgautam/TrinityX/README.md

 - Any of the models listed above (e.g., LLaMA-2 7B, Mistral-7B, Gemma-7B, DeepSeek-7B)
 - Any of the supported datasets (e.g., Alpaca, BeaverTails, TruthfulQA)

+## 🔁 Follow-up Processing and Evaluation

+Once task vectors, weights, base weights, and gamma values have been extracted using `Task_Vector.py`, you can proceed with further processing and evaluation using any of the following scripts:

+- `MoCaE.py`
+- `MoCaE_GL.py`
+- `MoCaE_GL_RL.py`

+These scripts are designed to apply modular calibration and editing strategies on the extracted task vectors to align model behavior with desired moderation outcomes.

+### 📈 Evaluation

+After applying any of the MoCaE methods, use `Evaluate.py` to assess the performance of the calibrated models.

+> ⚠️ Note: Make sure you have the appropriate access to the moderation models used for evaluation.
+These include:

+- GPT-4.0 (via OpenAI API)
+- beaver-dam-7b — available here: [PKU-Alignment/beaver-dam-7b](https://huggingface.co/PKU-Alignment/beaver-dam-7b)
+- GPT-Judge (via OpenAI API)

+These evaluators are used to provide automated and/or human-aligned judgment of the calibrated outputs in terms of helpfulness, harmlessness, and honesty.